 One option is the Special Alternative Certificate (SAC).
 This option is available for those who have a Bachelor's Degree and have been hired by a local board of education or a nonpublic school.
 It is typically good for one school year and can be renewed twice.
 This gives one adequate time to complete the requirements for an Alabama Class A (master's degree) certificate through an Alabama Fifth-Year Program at a college or university.

 Alternative Baccalaureate Level Certificate (ABC)

 After completing your education requirements, the next step to becoming a teacher in Alabama is to pass the required state tests.
-These tests are offered by the Alabama Educator Certification Testing Program (AECTP).
+These tests are offered by the Alabama Educator Certification Assessment Program (AECAP).

 The following tests are required in Alabama for those wishing to become teachers:

 - Basic skills assessments of the AECTP:

 - Subject matter testing (Praxis II series, if applicable)

 Note that if you have an Alabama Professional Educator Certificate or a valid Professional Leadership Certificate, you are not required to pass the basic skills assessment of the AECTP.

 Also, note that some colleges or universities may ask that you pass some or all of these tests prior to entering or exiting a teacher preparation program.
 Check with a program advisor or counselor to find out more about your requirements.

 Certification forms for prospective teachers in Alabama can be found on the Alabama State Department of Education's website.